katmarcin/Pewlett-Hackard-Analysis/README.md

 ## Summary

 72,458 roles within 7 different titles will need to be filled as the "silver tsunami" begins to make an impact.
-This value is derived from the first table under "Results".
+This value is derived from the second table under "Results".

 https://github.com/katmarcin/Pewlett-Hackard-Analysis/blob/f71b813cb1a406e16b2152e22623c3f93fee68da/expanded_membership_eligibility.csv

 There are not enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
 Less than 3% of employees are eligible for the mentorship program, yet 72,458 roles will need to be filled in the near future.
 Pewlett Hackard needs to expand the eligibility criteria for the mentorship program to prevent disaster when the tsunami hits.
 By expanding the criteria years from 1960 to 1970, we can capture groups of individuals who are early retirees, late retirees, as well as standard-age retirees.
 In our original analysis we had only limited the data to those born in 1965.
 This query would be a very beneficial addition to the analysis.
-The table above also exhibits the vast amount of employees who are eligible to mentor when the year of birth range is expanded.
+The above link is attached to the raw data of employees who are eligible to mentor when the year of birth range is expanded.
+This data was added and extracted from our our analysis in pgAdmin.
 A whopping 117,139 employees are able to mentor, which is more than enough to mentor.
-In fact, not everyone will have the opportunity to mentor and in this case would be a first come, first choose volunteer basis rather than a required program for transitioning into retirement.
+In fact, not everyone will have the opportunity to mentor and in this case it would have to be a first come, first choose volunteer basis, rather than a required program for transitioning into retirement.